RanaMK/Coursera_IBM_Data_Science_Certificate/Capstone Project Report.md

 In the city of Toronto, we are looking to open a new restaurant so the problem is where to open this restaurant.
 It should be beside an interesting place with a lot of visitors.
 I would think of opening the restaurant beside a university, a gym or an airport.
 Also, it should not be a quiet place like a residential place for example to not making noise to the neighbors.
 I will try to explore Toronto venues using Foursquare and try to get the coordinates of the most important venues that I would like to open the restaurant around.
+Finally, this project is specially designed to people who would like to open their own business in the food market like restaurants and cafes.

 ## Data